openstack-archive/fuel-plugin-vmware-dvs/docs/README.md

   * A link to official documentation and configuration guides of used HW/SH should be provided.
-  * How to configure required external hardware/software (e.g. storage devices, switches and so on) so that user could use them via the the application/driver.
+  * How to configure required external hardware/software (e.g. storage devices, switches and so on) so that user could use them via the application/driver.
 A simple configuration would be enough.
   * If the solution can use specific HW/SW in several modes, then there should be instructions on how to properly configure the hw/software to use this